Eltaurus-Lt/Anki-Card-Templates/README.md

 >
 > >   0.
 Make sure the new Note Type has enough [Fields](#2-renaming-fields-and-adding-new-fields) and [Card Types](#adding-removing-and-renaming-card-types) to keep all needed information from the old Note Type (if not, add them using the linked instructions first)
 > >   1.
 Open [the Card Browser](#relevant-anki-windows)
 > >   2.
-Select the Notes that need to be converted (e.g., if you need to convert all Notes from a certain Deck, click the name of the Deck on the left and press `Ctrl + A`)
+Select the Notes that need to be converted (e.g., if you need to convert all Notes from a certain Deck: click the name of the Deck on the left, then any Card in the appeared table and press `Ctrl + A` to select all)
 > >   3.
 In the top menu, click `Notes`→`Change Note Type`
 > >   4.
 Select the new Note Type in the top dropdown list
 > >   5.
 Set up the mapping between the Fields and Card Types of the old Note Type into the new